Meet Ben Foskett!

 Did you use any techniques like repetition, theme and variations, motif and development?

 There’s quite a lot of repetition and development of themes as the story circles around and around (Munna going to the old man with various items, then coming back to find his uncle mocking him).
 But the themes tend to develop by their combination with other themes and new ideas as well as color variations, rather than developing the musical material of the themes.
 This keeps the ideas very distinctive without losing their interest.

 What main instrument/s did you select for this story and why?

-I wanted to create a more festive backdrop for this film so there’s lots of percussion parts all intertwining and holding up the string parts with give an emotional resonance to the story whilst also giving it an overarching form.
+I wanted to create a more festive backdrop for this film so there are lots of percussion parts all intertwining and holding up the string parts which give emotional resonance to the story whilst also giving it an overarching form.

 Did any Islamic music traditions impact the music for this story as it is about Eid?

 I don’t know enough about Islamic music to really try and integrate it properly into my own language without it feeling like musical appropriation.
 So whilst keeping the setting of the story in my head I went off on my own way!

 In your work as a composer do you ever find yourself being influenced by non-Western traditions?
 And if "yes"...how?